-Table 10: Indicator values for Interior Southeast grasslands in this area.
+Table 10: Indicator values for Interior Southeast grasslands within Oklahoma.
 A good condition threshold is not yet defined for this indicator.

 Indicator Values Acres Percent of Area

 ↑ High Known grassland 1,079 <0.1%

 Known grassland buffer 3,797 <0.1%

 Potentially compatible management within grassland geology (undeveloped powerline right-of-way or perennial forbs and grasses) 1,844,047 4.1%

 Potentially compatible management outside of grassland geology (undeveloped powerline right-of-way or perennial forbs and grasses) 677,727 1.5%

 Grassland geology 1,184,399 2.6%

 ↓ Low Grassland less likely 1,133,056 2.5%

-Area not evaluated for this indicator 39,890,883 89.2%
+Area not evaluated for this indicator 39,890,882 89.2%

-Outside Southeast Blueprint 416 <0.1%

-Total area 44,735,404 100%
+Total area 44,734,986 100%

 This indicator represents the condition and location of playas, which are round, shallow depressions found primarily in the western Great Plains that serve as temporary wetlands by collecting water from rainfall and runoff.
 It defines a healthy playa as one that is not farmed, hydrologically modified, within a wind farm, or impacted by sediment accumulation due to agriculture.
 It also considers the increased benefits to wildlife provided by clusters of nearby playas, compared to more sparsely distributed playas.
 Playas play a critical role in recharging the Ogallala aquifer and provide habitat and food for birds and other animals.
-This indicator originates from the Playa Lakes Joint Venture's probable playas dataset.
+This indicator originates from the Playa Lakes Joint Venture probable playas dataset.